CRL - Community Rail Lancashire

 Oswaldtwistle, as most East Lancashire towns, was heavily involved in cotton manufacture and featured in the power loom riots of 1826 when local cotton mills were attacked in riots that lasted four days.
 The famous Oswaldtwistle Mills shopping outlet, based in Moscow Mill, is situated within five minutes walk of the station.

-The village centre contains a range of shops and boasts a Civic Theatre which holds over four hundred people.
+The village centre contains a range of shops.
 Ryddings Park donated to the town in 1909 is also worth a visit.
 Foxhall bank nature reserve in the valley of Tinker Brook can be found half a mile south west of the station.
 This project created and established around an old industrial dye works has brought wildlife into the area in particular to the old lodge area.

 Church is a suburb of Accrington and is a typical Lancashire mill town although several large areas of former terraced houses are being demolished and redeveloped as part of Hyndburn’s Elevate project.
 Local industries here at the turn of the century included coal mining, quarrying, cotton spinning and pottery manufacture.